berto6544-collab/mimiix-app/ReadMe.md

 ### `PayToPin`
 Your followers can help pin your content on top of the feed page and help you gain traction.

+### `FutureTask`

+Add mob-ad users who pay for our $4.99 usd subscription can add their publisher id and they will take all ads.